 \section{Results}

-In this section, we present the outcomes of our empirical evaluation of \ghaworkflow security analysis tools, following the research questions introduced in \autoref{sec:rqs}.
+In this section, we present the outcomes of our empirical comparison of \ghaworkflow security scanners, following the research questions introduced in \autoref{sec:rqs}.

 \autoref{tab:capability_coverage} summarizes the core features of the nine workflow security scanners under study.
-Each row corresponds to a specific tool, while columns describe distinct dimensions that characterize their functionality.
+Each row corresponds to a specific scanner, while columns describe distinct dimensions that characterize their functionality.
 The columns are organized into five main sections.
-The \texttt{\#rules} column indicates the total number of distinct detection rules implemented by the tool.
-We retrieve this number through manual inspection of each tool’s documentation, rule catalogs, and source code.
-The \texttt{Weaknesses} section maps the weakness detection coverage for each scanner in our benchmark.
+The \texttt{\#rules} column indicates the total number of distinct detection rules implemented by the scanner.
+We retrieve this number through manual inspection of each scanner’s documentation, rule catalogs, and source code.
+In the \texttt{Weaknesses} section, we map the scanners' rules to the common security weaknesses introduced in \autoref{sec:common}.
 A checkmark (\checkmark) indicates that the scanner includes at least one rule covering that weakness.
 The \texttt{Inputs} section captures the variety of options for the scanners: operate on standalone YAML workflow files (WF File); accept a full code repository including workflow directories (Code Repo); let users customize their behavior, through a configuration file (Config File).
-Configuration files allow users to tune the tool for specific policies, set rule priorities, define exceptions, and control output or runtime behavior, thereby enabling more flexible and targeted workflow security auditing.
-The last column marks scanners that can not only report weaknesses but also auto-generate a fixed workflow file, such as, replacing floating action tags with immutable commit SHAs.
+Configuration files allow users to tune the scanner for specific policies, set rule priorities, define exceptions, and control output or runtime behavior, thereby enabling more flexible and targeted workflow security auditing.
+The last column marks scanners that can auto-generate a fixed workflow file in addition to reporting weaknesses, such as, replacing floating action tags with immutable commit SHAs.